Montana/travis-hashicorp-vault-integration/README.md

 * cURL post/get
 * Python/Ruby/Go/... libraries
 * Authentication by attribute (IP), token, etc.

+## Environment variables

+The creation of a client is affected by a number of environment variables, following the main VAULT command line client.

+* `VAULT_ADDR`: The url of the VAULT server.
+Must include a protocol (most likely htpps:// but in testing http:// might be used)
+* `VAULT_CAPATH`: The path to the CA certificates
+* `VAULT_TOKEN`: A vault token to use in authentication.
+Only used for token-based authentication.
+* `VAULT_AUTH_GITHUB_TOKEN`: As for the command line client, a GitHub token for authentication using the GitHub authentication backend.
+* `VAULTR_AUTH_METHOD`: The method to use for authentication

 ## What's the key things you need to do?